-Supplies: Slim-fitting, bell-bottomed pants or jeans hemmed just above the tops of your shoes (use masking tape rather than sewing them); slim-fitting, long-sleeve shirt with a small flower print and/or large collar and cuffs; large “shades” (sunglasses); and platform shoes.
+Supplies: Slim-fitting, bell-bottom pants or jeans hemmed just above the tops of your shoes (use masking tape rather than sewing them); slim-fitting, long-sleeve shirt with a small flower print and/or large collar and cuffs; large “shades” (sunglasses); and platform shoes.
 A woman can also wear big hoop earrings, a long printed skirt or dress, as well as hot pants with tights and boots.
-Other optional accessories: boom box, leather or macramé head band, afro wig, wide-brimmed hat and a roach clip.
+Other optional accessories: boom box, leather or macramé head band, Afro wig and wide-brimmed hat.

-Instructions: If you have long hair, part it in the center and wear a head band around your forehead; otherwise style your hair in an afro.
-Put on the pants, shirt, and shoes.
+Instructions: If you have long hair, part it in the center and wear a head band around your forehead; otherwise style your hair to fit the period.
+Put on the pants, shirt and shoes.
 When you walk, bob your head and swing your shoulders.
 Adopt phrases such as “Can you dig it?”
 “Funky!”
 “Groovy,” “Outta sight!” and “Keep on truckin’.”

 Supplies needed: Paint-splattered smock, white button-down shirt, artist’s palette (make one out of cardboard if you don’t have a real one), beret, old paint brush, washable paint or bold-colored makeup.

 Instructions: Wear the smock over dark pants and a flowy white shirt.
 Smudge a little paint here and there on your face and hands.
 Don a beret and carry your paint brush and palette.
 (Optional: Draw a goatee and thin mustache on our face using eyeliner.)

 Supplies: Brown or khaki pants, button-up safari jacket, hiking boots, binoculars and large-brimmed hat.
 Optional: bird-watching guide book.